carbon-language/carbon-lang/docs/design/generics/details.md

 To declare a named constraint that includes other declarations for use with template parameters, use the `template` keyword before `constraint`.
-Method, associated type, and associated function requirements may only be declared inside a `template constraint`.
+Method, associated constant, and associated function requirements may only be declared inside a `template constraint`.
 Note that a generic constraint ignores the names of members defined for a type, but a template constraint can depend on them.